TwilioDevEd/server-notifications-django/README.md

     python manage.py runserver
     ```
 1. Go to [http://localhost:8000/error](http://localhost:8000/error/).
 You'll receive a text shortly with details on the exception.

+### Use Production Environment

+Follow previous guide and in step 3 do:

+1. Copy the `.env.production.example` file to `.env`, and edit it to include your Twilio API credentials (found at https://www.twilio.com/user/account/voice)

 ## Run the tests